 At your first appointment you’ll be asked about your medical and exercise history and the impact that your illness and treatment are having on you.
 This will usually be followed by an assessment which may include balance and strength testing, an assessment of your aerobic fitness and perhaps some questions to find out more about your quality of life and any issues with fatigue.

 Following this, you and your accredited exercise physiologist will set realistic goals, discuss barriers to exercise and develop an activity action plan that’s right for you, based on your cancer type, the treatments you’re receiving and any other conditions or circumstances that might be relevant.
-Your plan could include fatigue management, a home exercise routine, a gym program or the inclusion of group sessions such as yoga and qi gong.
+Your plan could include fatigue management, a home exercise routine, a gym program or mind body therapies like yoga.

 Small group exercise classes are also run at the Lifehouse patient gym on most days.
 These provide guidance in a comfortable and supportive atmosphere.
 Sessions generally include aerobic, muscle strengthening and mobility exercises.
 Each program is individually tailored and limited to six people.